RobPurcellUK/psmodules/README.md

 This is a set of helper methods for getting info from git in the current directory.

 Used here to add git info to the PS prompt.

+## AddCommitPushGit
+Bad practice, but good enough for me working on personal stuff.
+Add, commit and push in the current git repo, taking the commit message as a parameter.
+Aliased as `acp`.

 # Modules
 ## Set-UseSystemProxy